sekhavati/crystalline/README.md

           <summary><a href="#"><code>byMovingItemAtIndex</code></a></summary>
           <p>
               <br/>
-              Return a new array with the item at the index specified moved to the chosen index
+              Return a new array with the item at the index specified moved to the chosen index.

   ```javascript
   const input = ["a", "b", "c", "d", "e", "f"];